taka-rl/flask_webapp/README.md

 # About
-This is a web app where I have utilized gained skills and knowledge in Flask, Database, RESTful API and Python during my self-study.
+This is a web app where I have been utilizing gained skills and knowledge in Flask, Database, RESTful API and Python while learning them by myself.

 ## Stacked tech
 - Python